bkjim24/Recipe/README.md

 # Setup and Installation
 ## Prerequisites
 -Python 3.7, I used VSCODE and installed python through there.
--Flask -> Installed in vscode terminal ‘pip install flask’ -Download SQlite extension in vscode
+-Flask -> Installed in vscode terminal ‘pip install flask’or if on mac 'pip3 install flask' -Download SQlite extension in vscode
 -Download liveserver extension in vscode
 ### Installation